deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18775/index.md

 ![](charts/charts_2_0.png)

-> 🔼 Figure 1(b) shows the watermarking performance of eleven methods against four image editing types (image regeneration, global editing, local editing, and image-to-video generation), measured by their True Positive Rate at 0.1% False Positive Rate (TPR@0.1%FPR).
+> 🔼 The chart displays the performance of eleven watermarking methods across four image editing tasks (image regeneration, global, local editing, and image-to-video generation), showing their robustness against editing and image quality.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: (a) Flowchart of the W-Bench evaluation process. (b) Watermarking performance.
 Each method is illustrated with a diamond and four bars.
 The area of the diamond represents the method's encoding capacity.
 The y-coordinate of the diamond's center indicates normalized image quality, calculated by averaging the normalized PSNR, SSIM, LPIPS, and FID between watermarked and input images.
 The x-coordinate represents robustness, measured by the True Positive Rate at a 0.1% False Positive Rate (TPR@0.1%FPR) averaged across four types of image editing methods, encompassing a total of seven distinct models and algorithms.
 The four bars are oriented to signify different editing tasks: image regeneration (left), global editing (top), local editing (right), and image-to-video generation (bottom).
 The length of each bar reflects the method's normalized TPR@0.1%FPR after each type of image editing-the longer the bar, the better the performance.